home-assistant/home-assistant.io/source/_integrations/tado.markdown

 ### Service `tado.add_meter_reading`

 You can use the service `tado.add_meter_reading` to add your meter readings to Tado Energy IQ.
-With Energy IQ you can track your energy consumption and take control over your heating expenses.
+With Energy IQ, you can track your energy consumption and take control of your heating expenses.

 | Service data attribute | Optional | Description                                                            |
 | ---------------------- | -------- | ---------------------------------------------------------------------- |